 The statistics are alarming—according to the National Science Foundation, America lags behind other nations in the number of students majoring in science and engineering at colleges and universities.
 Additionally, women make up just 20 percent of those receiving engineering degrees.

 With your help—and through the Women in Technology (WIT) Foundation—we’re changing that statistic.
 Founded in 2004, the WIT Foundation is a 501c3 nonprofit that supports the philanthropic aims of WIT.
-The WIT Foundation focuses on pre-career programs, awarding cash grants to area organizations and nonprofits focusing on girls and STEM.
+The WIT Foundation focuses on pre-career programs, awarding cash grants to area organizations and nonprofits focusing on girls and STEAM.

 2015 Grant Recipients